To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

-And speaking a few years ago, BT Sport had three Premier League leaders talk about England duty and it was an incredible watch.
+And speaking a few years ago, BT Sport had the three Premier League legends in studio to talk about England duty and it was an incredible watch.

 The former Manchester United defender pretty much summed up the situation, saying: "It was down to the obsession with winning.